-Please go through the itinerary below to find out what sort of experience is awaiting you:
+The People and Places Tour is 14 days.
+The first and last days aren’t mentioned in the itinerary below.
+Please go through the following itinerary to find out what sort of experience is awaiting you:

-The tour begins with a short introduction in the lobby and learning more about the nature of the tour and its requirements.
-Then, the group goes to the National Museum of Iran to have a general look at the abundant wealth of artifacts from 10s of 1000 of years ago until early 2oth century covering both pre-Islam and post-Islam eras.
+After transferring from the international airport, the tour begins with a short introduction in the lobby and learning more about the nature of the tour and its requirements.
+Then, the group goes to the National Museum of Iran to have a general look at the abundant wealth of artifacts from 10s to 1000s of years ago until the early 2oth century covering both pre-Islam and post-Islam eras.

 After this visit, a walking tour begins in a quite interesting street in Tehran where you will visit a Fire Temple and a Church and continue to the old and famous Nadery Cafe for lunch.
 After lunch, you visit the unique carpet museum of Iran and head to the north of Tehran for a change so that you can see Iran today in Bagh Ferdows to enjoy some refreshment in a beautiful garden where young and more modern people hang out.

-You start the day by walking around Golestan Palace garden and visit a few of them to get an idea about how Qajars and then Pahlavi kings ruled in Iran.
-After a traditional lunch and a modern art gallery, you walk in a famous neighborhood of Tehran to see several bookstores the iconic Cite Theater Hall.
+You start the day by walking around the Golestan Palace garden and visiting a few of them to get an idea about how Qajars and then Pahlavi kings ruled in Iran.
+After a traditional lunch and a modern art gallery, you walk into a famous neighborhood of Tehran to see several bookstores the iconic Cite Theater Hall.

 After a quick early dinner, you will go to a traditional sports club called Zoorkhaneh to watch Pahlevani Sports and rituals.

-Watch Tehran from the top of Milad Tower before you go to the vegetarians’ heaven, fruits and Veggie Bazaar of Tajrish at the north of Tehran.
+Watch Tehran from the top of Milad Tower before you go to the vegetarians’ heaven, fruits, and Veggie Bazaar of Tajrish in the north of Tehran.
 Then, visit a museum to see the instruments used for playing this ancient Iranian art followed by a meeting with some musicians.
 There you learn about Iranian music more deeply and play some instruments.